APPLY with GA Futures Application

 The Undergraduate application is used to apply as a first-year student.
 Please submit ONLY ONE application and use ONLY that application all the way through to submission.
 Submitting more than one application will most certainly delay your admission decision. *The Office of Admissions has no application preference

 Application Fee: The $35 (non-refundable) online application fee is payable at the time of application for first-year applicants.
-The paper application fee is $40.
+The paper application fee is $40 (non-refundable).
 If you submitted your application without paying the fee, you may do so by clicking here.

 First-year application processing fee is NOT required of:

 Students who registered for the SAT/ACT using an SAT/ACT fee waiver and chose the fee waiver option as their payment method after completing an application.
 Students must make sure to submit one of their official College Application Fee Waivers (not the test fee waiver) to the Georgia College Office of Admissions for the waiver to be accepted.
 Note: Waivers must be signed by the student and mailed or emailed.